 Citation is mentioning your business over the Internet on popular web pages related to your business or your locality.
 It includes your business name, business phone number, and complete address.
 It is necessary for you to have exactly the same citation details on every website for Google and your audience.

-Monitor your online reputation regularly.
+One of the most useful tips is to monitor your online reputation regularly.
 Check and maintain your profiles on various review platforms.
 Even if you receive jerky reviews on your business, reply professionally with a solution or apology.
-Ignoringnegative reviews makes your audience believe the reviewer.
+Ignoring negative reviews makes your audience believe the reviewer.